Huycuong03/Automated-data-loading-from-Google-Form-to-MySQL-using-Airflow/README.md

-# Automated data loading from Google Form to MySQL using Airflow
+# Automated data loading from Google Form to PostgreSQL using Airflow